agoravoting/election-orchestra-puppet/README.md

 This occurs if you attempt to run a tally for an election with 0 votes.
 If this happens you must restart eorchestra and also kill any verificatum processes.

-* The following messages appears in eolog:
+* A trace back such as the following appears:

+Traceback (most recent call last):
+  File "build/bdist.linux-x86_64/egg/frestq/tasks.py", line 1268, in post_task
+    task_output = task.run_action_handler()
+  File "build/bdist.linux-x86_64/egg/frestq/tasks.py", line 286, in run_action_handler
+    return self.action_handler(self)
-    File "./tally_election/performer_jobs.py", line 391, in verify_and_publish_tally
+  File "./tally_election/performer_jobs.py", line 413, in verify_and_publish_tally
+    "election_id = %s" % election_id))
-      raise TaskError(dict(reason="invalid tally proofs")) TaskError
+TaskError

-See the next point
+This occurs if you run a tally on an election for which a tally file already exists.
+You must first reset the tally with

+reset-tally <election_id>

 * General out of memory errors